DillonAd/simple-api/README.md

-# simple-api
+# Simple API

 Just a simple API for a demo.
+This avoids people having to have `dotnet` SDKs installed.